Vasi012/To-the-moon-and-back/README.md

 8. Testing returning_to_the_spaceship():

-When this function is called, the player encounters an alien and is presented with two different options of what they can do in order to try to survive the encounter.
+When this function is called, the player encounters an alien and is presented with two different options of what they can do to survive the encounter.

 The first option is to hide from this creature and try to protect himself.
 The second option is to kill the alien and take his body back to earth.
 The user can use the gun found previously on the moon surface to kill the alien.
 To test this is true, I have started the game again.
 Once I encountered the alien, I expected to see 2 choices and I did, meaning the code works properly.
 After making sure the proper choices appear, I than proceeded with testing the code: When I chose "1" (hide yourself), the game led to a Game Over scenario and the play_again() function was called as expected, allowing me to start again.
 When I chose "2" (Kill the alien), function back_to_earth() was called as expected.